e-Statements and e-Notices

 Safer Than Paper

 An e-Statement can’t be stolen from your mailbox, delivered to the wrong house, or taken from your trash.
-Plus, you use your secure Remote Banking login to access your statements.
+Plus, you use your secure Digital Banking login to access your statements.

 Good for Earth.
 Good for You.

 When you sign up for e-Statements, you’re extending the life of our natural resources.
 Plus they are a free way to help you manage your checking and savings statements faster and easier.
 Now that's green.